Chapter 29: The Team

 Three months.

-The season had turned.
 The mineral mist from the grating vents carried a different weight now — denser, cooler, the caldera’s slow breath shifting with the lengthening evenings.
-Green tendrils on the upper-level windowsills had grown long enough to brush the iron brackets below, and the gas lamps in the eastern galleries had acquired the warm bronze patina of continuous use.
-Tessa’s hands no longer startled her when they reached for a pressure reading and found the broad strokes instead of the fine — the new range had become her range, the instrument recalibrated and trusted.
+Green tendrils on the upper-level windowsills had grown long enough to brush the iron brackets below.
+The gas lamps in the eastern galleries had acquired the warm bronze patina of continuous use.

 She had seen Dorren once.
 Six weeks ago, from the upper gallery landing — a figure on the Basin’s north terrace, alone, walking the rim path with a canvas case slung across one shoulder.
-No institutional escort.
-No companion.
-Just a woman in a plain coat, pausing at a surveyor’s vantage to study the caldera wall the way a Calibrator studied a pressure surface: reading it, measuring it, committing it to whatever map she was making now that the maps she had made for the conspiracy were evidence in the Foundry’s archive.
-She had stood there for a long time.
-Tessa had watched from the landing until Dorren moved on — unhurried, solitary, the canvas case bumping against her hip with each step.
+Just a woman in a plain coat, pausing at a surveyor’s vantage to study the caldera wall.
+Tessa had watched until Dorren moved on — unhurried, solitary, the canvas case bumping against her hip with each step.
 The independent tribunal had not yet reached her case.
-Her resignation preceded the warrant, her cooperation was on record, and her formal status remained suspended — neither charged nor cleared, held in the institutional silence between what she had done and what the process would decide she owed.
-Tessa had gone back inside.
-The awareness sat where it sat — present, unresolved, requiring nothing.

 Tessa stood at the shaft entrance and waited for the team to arrive.